MaterializeInc/mz-hack-day-july-2023/worked_examples/2-advanced.md

 ## Temporal Filters and `mz_now()`

-As our auction example continues the volume of data will only increase.
+As our auction example continues, the volume of data will only increase.
 Ad-hoc queries will take increasing amounts of time to run; our indexes will grow without bound.

 However, auctions have an `end_time` column, indicating when they conclude.